 Broadview (14.48) - likely near 17th Ave.
 Through trains stopped here from 1958, until the formation of Amtrak in 1971.

 Hillside (17.50) - likely between Wolf Rd. and Hillside Ave.
 Through trains stopped here until the 1940's.

 Elmhurst (19.35) - station was located west of York Rd., on the north side of the track.
-Through trains stopped here until the 1940's.
+Through trains stopped here from 1930 until the late 1940's.
 Although when Amtrak service existed over this route between 1974 and 1981, a stop in Elmhurst was made at approximately the same location.